Pilgrimage of Faith

 Annually an appeal is made to the people of the Diocese for financial support for diocesan projects not covered by donations to parish collections.
 The major projects to be funded by the Appeal are:

 These funds are used for the publication of the Catholic Mountain Star, which is a vital method of bringing news of our Diocese into the homes of our parishioners.
 The Catholic Mountain Star is available to all registered households in the Diocese.
-The Diocesan Website is being revamped and will provide parishioners with up to date information about the diocese.

 - Youth Ministry: Grants are given for initiatives in favour of youth on the level of the deanery (e.g. youth rallies, youth camps, parish youth initiatives) and of the diocese (e.g. World Youth Day).